-The Board has approved the Statement of Values for the Company and within the reporting period, approved a revised Code of Conduct, which are published in the Governance section of the Company's website.
+The Board influences the culture of the Company by approving the Statement of Values and the Code of Conduct, both are available in the Governance section of the Company's website.

 Day to day management of the Company's affairs and the implementation of the corporate strategy and policy initiatives are formally delegated by the Board to the CEO and senior executives.